dcos/examples/1.8/koding/README.md

 ```
 Note that for advanced Marathon-LB configurations such as enabling HTTPS see the [Marathon-LB Quick Start](https://dcos.io/docs/1.8/usage/service-discovery/marathon-lb/quickstart/) guide.

+After installation, you will also need to modify the Marathon-LB installation to remove the haproxy-map property.
+Go to the Marathon-LB service and scale it down to zero instances.
+Then click edit.
+Switch to JSON mode.
+Under "args", remove the line "--harproxy-map".
+Then scale up to one instance.

 ## Install Koding